NFT Price Tops $0.14 (NFT)

 Buying and Selling NFT

-It is usually not currently possible to purchase alternative cryptocurrencies such as NFT directly using U.S. dollars.
-Investors seeking to trade NFT should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase NFT using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as NFT directly using US dollars.
+Investors seeking to trade NFT should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase NFT using one of the exchanges listed above.

 Receive News & Updates for NFT Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NFT and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.